spolanski/CoFEA/docs/fea_software/elmer.md

 ```

 ## Setup and compilation from source
-Instalation process of ElmerGUI is straightforward.
+Installation process of ElmerGUI is straightforward.
 It is needed to add Elmer sources and then just download the package.
 To do so please use following commands:

 ```